 - Allow your marketing team to find out what is important to your users, so they can create an effective campaign to promote your product.

 Customer feedback surveys are pretty old-school.
-The tricky part lies in phrasing your questions well so that you are able to extract the information that you need.
+The tricky part lies in phrasing your questions in a way that lets you extract the information that you need.
 That, and generating enough interest among your customers to fill them out in the first place.
 Some things to keep in mind when you’re ready to put together your survey:

 - Keep it simple; ask one question at a time.

-- Make your rating scales consistent among all questions.
+- Have a consistent rating scale among all questions.

 - Depending on your needs, you may want to think about length: is a longer traditional survey necessary or would a shorter poll suffice?

-- If possible, you could offer an incentive, such as an entry to win a contest at the end, to thank your customers for their time.
+- If it’s an option, you could offer an incentive, such as an entry to win a contest at the end, to thank your customers for their time.

-5. ASK FOR FEEDBACK ON YOUR PRODUCT’S FACEBOOK PAGE
+5. GET CUSTOMER FEEDBACK ONLINE BY ASKING QUESTIONS ON YOUR COMPANY FACEBOOK PAGE

 WHY YOU NEED CUSTOMER FEEDBACK